learn-co-students/careers-resume-technical-experience-v-000/README.md

 Students have told us that optimizing their project bullets this way helps them feel more confident in talking about what they built and WHY they utilized certain technologies/methods...which will help you build your technical communication skills in general!

-Here is an example of a (software engineering) project that utilizes the concepts outlined above:
+**Here is an example of a (software engineering) project that utilizes the concepts outlined above:**

-- Developed a Rails API backend with endpoints for artists, venues and events.
 - Utilized Spotify and Songkick API’s to pull and parse data on upcoming concerts in NYC based on user favorites.
 - Implemented user interface employing React and Redux with Semantic-React for styling.
 - Scraped Yelp API to provide attraction information for city locations.